Breast bud development marks the initial phase of breast growth, typically starting with a small, firm lump beneath the nipple.

 The Progression Through Later Stages: What Changes Occur?

-After stage 2 comes stage 3 where breasts grow larger but maintain a single mound shape without clear separation between nipple-areola complex and surrounding tissue.
+After stage 2 comes stage 3 where breasts grow larger but maintain a single mound shape without clear separation between the nipple-areola complex and surrounding tissue.
 Fat deposition increases at this point, giving breasts more volume.

 Sensations & Physical Changes During Breast Bud Development Stages